samliu000/tracerSolver/README.md

 # tracerSolver

-Sam this is a reminder of how to use git for you to read.
+Reminder of how to use git! - Thanks Nick!
 ======================================================================================================================
 To initilize a local repo, open terminal and navigate to the folder you want to init the repo at by using "cd <path>" to move down a repo.
   Ex: